neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 than a worm!

 ## Segmenting worms with SAM-2
-In order to extract pose skeletons, we first need to create segmentation masks, and of course this should be automated as well.
+In order to automatically extract pose skeletons, we first need to create segmentation masks, and of course this should be automated as well.
 There are lots of deep learning algorithms available for segmentation.
 Here, we try out
 [Segment Anything Model 2 (SAM-2)](https://github.com/facebookresearch/sam2).
 This model